InventiDevelopment/Automation-Framework/README.md

 ### Parallelization
 By default, framework allows parallelization on the level of TestNG's `classes` level and above in the case of using the `TestBase.class` and `StepsBase.class` pattern.
+It is recommended to define `thread-count` value in TestNG suite to equal number of defined classes in given test.